-The Executive Director (Resources) is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy (CIPFA)/Local Authority (Scotland) Accounts Advisory Committee (LASAAC) Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice') and the Update to the Code and Specifications for Future Codes for Infrastructure Assets.
+The Council's Chief Finance Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy (CIPFA)/Local Authority (Scotland) Accounts Advisory Committee (LASAAC) Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice') and the Update to the Code and Specifications for Future Codes for Infrastructure Assets.

-In preparing this Statement of Accounts, the Executive Director (Resources) has:
+In preparing this Statement of Accounts, the Council's Chief Finance Officer has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; and, - complied with the Code of Practice.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; and, - · complied with the Code of Practice.